r3wald/espurna-wiki/Hardware.md

 > **CAUTION: Never ever connect any of these devices to your computer and to mains at the same time.
 Never ever manipulate them while connected to mains.
 Seriously.
 I don't want you to die.
 I hold no responsibility for any damage to you, your family, your house,... for any action or results derived from flashing or using these devices.**

+-
+> **CAUTION:  Different devices are flashed at different voltages.
+Make sure your USB-to-UART device is set to the correct one or you risk destroying your device.**

 ## Sonoff Modules

 | Board | Build flag |